Cherub: In Christianity

+In the Book of Genesis, the Cherubim were introduced:

+They were further described throughout the Old Testament, especially in the Book of Chronicles and Ezekiel respectively:

-In Medieval theology, following the writings of Pseudo-Dionysius, the cherubim are the second highest rank in the angelic hierarchy, following the seraphim.
+In Medieval theology, following the writings of Pseudo-Dionysius, the cherubim are the second highest rank in the angelic hierarchy, following the seraphim and preceding the Thrones.
 Cherubim are regarded in traditional Christian angelology as angels of the second highest order of the ninefold celestial hierarchy.
 De Coelesti Hierarchia (c.
 5th century) lists them alongside Seraphim and Thrones.
 According to Thomas Aquinas, the cherubim are characterized by knowledge, in contrast to seraphim, who are characterized by their "burning love to God".